tfausak/tfausak.github.io/_posts/2012-08-06-the-famigo-tech-stack.md

 ---
-title: The Famigo Tech Stack
+title: The Famigo tech stack
 ---

 Ever wonder what happens when you point your browser to [Famigo][1]?